szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Command-Line.md

 ##about
-Use `SpecRun.exe about` to display information on the command line tool including the version, build date and licensee.
+Use `SpecRun.exe about` to display information such as your version number, build date and license information (licensee, upgrade until date/expiry date).